voldemortX/pytorch-auto-drive/README.md

 | ERFNet| 512 x 1024 | *yes* | Cityscapes | 71.99 | 5h |
 | DeeplabV2 | 512 x 1024 | *yes* | Cityscapes | 71.17 | 9h |

-*\* All performance is measured with ImageNet pre-training and reproted as 3 times average on validation set.
+*\* All performance is measured with ImageNet pre-training and reported as 3 times average on validation set.
 Note that the best run from ERFNet on Cityscapes val is 72.47% in mIoU, slightly better than the original implementation by the authors (72.2%).*

 ## Lane detection performance: